Myslf by Yves Saint Laurent

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Myslf is a new perfume by Yves Saint Laurent for men and was released in 2023.
-The scent is synthetic-fresh.
+A perfume by Yves Saint Laurent for men, released in 2023.
+The scent is fresh-synthetic.
 It is being marketed by L'Oréal.
-Pronunciation

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.